A School for Life

 Students are taught to read, communicate and enjoy the Afrikaans language.

 Atlases are used throughout the days as a reference in areas of study, as geography is naturally integrated into the curriculum.
-Geography is taught formally from grades five.
+Geography is taught formally from grade five.

 In the early years, students are introduced to the rules and regulations of our language by way of formal instruction.
 In the later years, instruction is based on addressing errors in usage.

-Students undertake handwork projects, such as stitchery, clay, and woodworking, taught by the classroom teacher or an artisan of the community.
+Students undertake handwork projects, such as stitchery, clay, jewelry making and woodworking, taught by the classroom teacher or an artisan of the community.

 In the early years, students master manuscript writing and then are introduced to Cursive writing, working out and practicing form, size, and style.

 An introduction to history begins in grades one and two.
-Beginning in grade four, the history of South Africa and the world is taught each year through the twelfth grade.
+Beginning in grade four, the history of South Africa and the world is taught each year through to the GED exam.

 A variety of living books of different genres are selected each year, some to correlate with history and science, and others are chosen because they have stood the test of time.